pods13/assetsfirst/README.md

 - [ ] Provide functionality to change a username
 - [ ] Show formatted price in sectoral distribution widget
 - [ ] Show percentage in sectoral distribution widget
-- [ ] Introduce Portfolio currency, as a column in db table
 - [ ] Allow a user to change their portfolio currency
 - [ ] Add includeForecastedDividends option as edit option of Dividend income card
 - [ ] On Contribution card show total contribution vs previous year contributions